HamzaAmirr/Clothing_Identifier_Model/readme.md

   * Purpose: Fashion MNIST is intended to be a drop-in replacement for MNIST, offering a more challenging classification problem while still being small and manageable for testing machine learning algorithms.
   * Usage: It is widely used for testing and benchmarking image classification algorithms, serving as a standard for comparing different models and techniques in machine learning.

-More details about the dataset can be found here ---------> https://www.tensorflow.org/datasets/catalog/fashion_mnist
+More details about the dataset can be found [here](https://www.tensorflow.org/datasets/catalog/fashion_mnist)

+Feel free to use this code however you like.
+If you have any suggestions feel free to contact at [linkedin](https://www.linkedin.com/in/hamza-amir-0616m) or through email; hamzaamir0616@gmail.com